 Estimates have it that about 10 million men in America develop an eating disorder at least once during their lifetime.
 The figure is double for American women.

 Eating disorders are treatable.
-But they can be potentially fatal when left untreated for long.
+But they can be potentially fatal when left untreated.
 They are often present alongside other disorders.

 These illnesses were responsible for roughly 7,000 deaths each year, as of 2010.
 This made them the most deadly mental disorder.

-In the 10-year period to 2009, a surge was recorded in hospitalizations due to eating disorders in the United States.
+In the 10 years to 2009, a surge was recorded in hospitalizations due to eating disorders in the United States.
 The increase cut across all age groups.
 This was also a 68 percent rise in the total cost of hospital stays linked to the illnesses.

 There are several types of eating disorders.
 But the most common ones are anorexia nervosa, bulimia nervosa, and binge eating disorder.